 The pre-drop window is the single most under-respected primitive in airdrop marketing.
 The teams that retained users in our audit cohort ran a 60 to 90-day structured points program before the snapshot, with 5 to 8 actions inside the protocol that each accrued points on a transparent ledger that users could see in real time.
 The actions matched the protocol's actual usage pattern: bridging, providing liquidity, voting, staking, completing onboarding flows, holding for a minimum period.
 The points program ran on the assumption that the cohort the team wanted to retain after the drop was already inside the protocol before the drop, and the points were the trail that scored which wallets to reward.

 The mechanic that separated the top quartile from the median was the sybil resistance baked into the points logic.
 Top-quartile teams used multi-action thresholds (2 of 3 categories, not single-action), wallet-age cutoffs, gas-spend minimums per action, and on-chain pattern-matching for cross-wallet funding via the same exchange deposit.
-The median teams ran a single-action snapshot at one block height, which is the cheapest possible filter and produced the worst possible cohort.
+The median teams ran a single-action snapshot at one block height, which is the lowest-cost possible filter and produced the worst possible cohort.
 The same sybil-detection logic that Alchemy's airdrop hunter detection writeup documents at the analytics layer applies at the eligibility-design layer: the more dimensions the points program scores, the harder it is for a farmer to game without genuine engagement.

 Three datapoints anchor the 2026 airdrop marketing math